 Cards that increase or decrease the Alcohol Content of a Drink will affect the outcome of a Drinking Contest.
 If a Drink is split, Ignored, or given to another player, this does not affect the outcome of the contest.
-If a player somehow takes extra Drinks during a Drinking Contest (with a card like "Drink up!
-Captain's orders"), these extra Drinks do not affect the outcome of the Drinking Contest.
+If a player somehow takes extra Drinks during a Drinking Contest, these extra Drinks do not affect the outcome of the Drinking Contest